How to set up a new club

-- Is there another club in the area that is already meeting the need for such a club?
+- Is there another club in the area that is already meeting the need for this type club?

 If there is a national governing body (NGB) for the sport or activity you should contact it for advice.

-Once there is a general agreement to set up a club there will be a number of things that will need to be decided and agreed on.
+Once you have decided to set up a club there are a number of things you will need to agree.

-One of the first things that will have to be decided on is what is the best legal structure to use for the club.
-The most common and simplest structure for a club is an unincorporated association and is the one this document assumes is being used.
+One of the first things you will have to decide is what legal structure to use for the club.
+The most common and simplest structure for a club is an unincorporated association.
+This is the structure we cover in this document.

-It involves drawing up a set of rules, known as its constitution, to regulate the relationship between the members of the club and it usually provides for a committee to run the club's affairs.
-However, under this structure the club has no separate legal personality and the members are personally liable for the actions or debts of the club.
-If the club wishes to employ staff or lease property, it may find that an unincorporated association is too limited a structure for this.
+It involves drawing up a set of rules to regulate the relationship between the members of the club.
+This is known as the club’s constitution.
+It also usually provides for a committee to run the club's affairs.
+Under this structure the club has no separate legal personality, and the club members are personally liable for the actions or debts of the club.
+If the club wants to employ staff or lease property, it may find that an unincorporated association is too limited a structure for this.

-Sport Ireland provides information on the various types of legal structures there are, along with the advantages and disadvantages of each type, in the NGB Support Kit on its website.
+Sport Ireland provides information on the various types of legal structures, along with the advantages and disadvantages of each type, in the NGB Support Kit on its website.

-A club name is necessary in order to draw up formal documents and to open a bank account.
-The name can be anything you decide but you should check to make sure that no other local club has the same name.
+You must have a club name to draw up formal documents and open a bank account.
+The name can be anything you decide but you should check that no other local club has the same name.